tnebooks/10th-science/question_v2/science/1-mark-questions/nerve-transmitters-are-also-called.md

 ---
-choices: []
+choices:
+  - Hormones
+  - Enzymes
+  - Antigens
 answers:
-  - TBD
+  - Neurotransmitters
 ---

-Nerve transmitters are also called---?
+Nerve transmitters (chemical messengers of the nervous system) are also called ----?